-Iyengar Yoga focuses on precision and alignment in postures.
-HOW we do the poses is just as important as WHAT poses we choose to do.
+Iyengar Yoga is focused on precision and alignment in the postures.
+HOW we execute the postures is as important as WHAT poses we choose to do.

 In an Iyengar Yoga class you can expect the postures to be taught in a particular sequence, which will be different each time.
 From class to class students will find the teachings to be unfolded in a gradual and systematic manner, so the students will have a steady progress as they continue attending the classes.

 The way the poses are sequenced in a class, helps the students develop the necessary strength, flexibility, stamina, and concentration.
 It helps the students have clarity about their own bodies and body alignment.
 This in turn will bring about emotional strength, stability and wellbeing.

 Certified Iyengar Yoga teachers, as recognized by the Iyengar Yoga Institute in Pune, India, are rigorously and continuously trained and have a deep commitment to the subject.